1. Home

 Who can get the COVID-19 vaccine

-• people living in CHSLDs, RPAs, and other group settings with a high proportion of elderly and vulnerable individuals
+• People living in CHSLDs, RPAs, and other group settings with a high proportion of elderly and vulnerable individuals

-• people aged 60 years and older
+• People aged 80 years and older

-• people aged 6 months and older who are immunocompromised or on dialysis;
+• People aged 6 months and older who are immunocompromised or on dialysis;

-• healthcare workers
+• Healthcare workers

-• pregnant women
+• Pregnant women

-• adults living in remote and isolated areas
+• Adults living in remote and isolated areas

 Interval following COVID-19 infection

 For immunocompromised or dialyzed individuals, an interval of 4 weeks or more after infection is recommended.
-However, an interval of 21 days or more may be applied in some specific circumstances, as recommended by a healthcare professional.
+However, an interval of 21 days or more may be applied in some circumstances, as recommended by a healthcare professional.

 Types of vaccines